jameswh3/MW-PowerShell-Toolbox/README.md

 # MW-PowerShell-Toolbox

-A collection of scripts that I use as part of my role as a Technical Specialist.
-This repository contains various PowerShell scripts for managing and automating tasks.
+A collection of scripts that I use as part of my role as a Microsoft Modern Work Technical Specialist.

 ## Scripts Overview